As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

-Style tip: If you like the idea of fur but aren’t feeling too bold, go with a neutral shade (or the black and white stripes below) in a classic cut that will last you season after season.
+Style tip: If you like the idea of fur but aren’t feeling too bold, go with a neutral shade in a classic cut that will last you season after season.

 Style tip: Test out the metallic tones of the season by opting for a metallic jacquard coat.